emc211/optane-kdb-report/README.md

 A tickerplant (tp) consumed this feed and on a timer distributed the messages to an aggregation engine which aggregated stats to a minute and daily level before publishing them back to the tickerplant.
 The RDB consumes the raw and aggregated data.
 On a separate configurable timer, the monitor process queries the RDB and measures all of the below, considered to be a "typical kdb+ query":

-- Max trade / quote latency (time between the tick being generated in the feed process and being accessible via a query to the RDB)
+- Max Latency (minutes:seconds) - time between the tick being generated in the feed process and available in aggregated data in RDB.
-- Max aggregated trade / quote stats latency (as above - but also including the time for the aggregation engine to perform it's calculations and publish the results)
-- Number of records in each table
-- Time taken to get the prevailing quote information for every trade for a single ticker
-- Memory utilisation stats
+- Memory utilisation stats (MB) - number of megabytes of memory the process was using.
+- Average Query Time (minutes:seconds) - Time taken to perform a typical query of some basic kdb operations.
+(Calculate VWAPS, ajs for each sym).
+- Queries per minute - number of queries mentioned above that could be run per minute in given stack.

 The above was considered a "stack".
 The testing consisted of running multiple stacks with their RDB hosted in either DRAM or Optane and varying the tickerplant publish / query request frequencies to determine the maximum number of the "typical kdb+ queries" the system could server and the max latency in each setup.

 A more detailed description of the [architecture](#testing-framework-architecture) can be found in the appendix.

 ## Results and Discussion

+The measurements recorded below were from the last minute of our 30min close period simulation after initially pre stressing rdbs on start up.

 ### Test Case 1